pinkflamingo108/todo-react/README.md

-To install SASS you need to enter npm install node-sass To install React Router Dom npm install react-router-dom@6 This project start with npm start
+To install SASS you need to enter npm install node-sass To install React Router Dom npm install react-router-dom@6 This project starts with npm start
+To install node modules enter npm install
 .

 # Getting Started with Create React App